yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 info_console_force: false
 net_debug: false
 }}}

-Next change only necessary variables (using their names from the previous listing) and update the RedBoot non-volatile configuration after the last change:
+Next change only necessary variables (using their names from the previous listing) and update the !RedBoot non-volatile configuration after the last change:

 {{{
 RedBoot> fconfig boot_script_timeout 10
 boot_script_timeout: Setting to 10